Maanas28/BridgeLabz_Assignments_Maanas_2321/README.md

 ## 12-12-2024 (Thursday):
 - Solved questions given to us
-- Code stacka dn Queues using arrays as a internal data structure.
+- Implemented Stacks using Arrays.

 ## 13-12-2024 (Friday):
 - Complete the questions given to us in the class and releated topics.